Australia

 reserve to Indonesian traditional fishing; Indonesian

-groups challenge Australia's claim to Ashmore Reef.
+groups challenge Australia's claim to Ashmore Reef

 Coral Sea Islands